matplotlib/matplotlib/doc/users/dflt_style_changes.rst

 The previous auto-scaling behavior was to find 'nice' round numbers that enclosed the data limits, however this could produce pathologically bad plots if the data happened to fall on a vertical or horizontal line near a 'round number'.
-The new default is set the view limits to 5% wider than the data range
+The new default sets the view limits to 5% wider than the data range

 .. plot::